-Variations from State to State
+Variations from state to state

-Every state, and even every county, can have different rules and regulations regarding licensing.
+Every state, and even every county, can have different rules and regulations regarding cannabis business licensing.
 This can include business requirements that you’ll need to follow, as well as renewal periods.
 In some areas, you’ll only need to file documents to renew your cannabis license annually, whereas in other places it could be quarterly.
 Depending on this frequency, you may have more requirements from a prospective financial institution.